Applying product analytics to understand how customers actually use the product.

 3. Product analytics involves various goals and metrics

-- Engagement – to measure the frequency, depth, and intensity of user interactions with a product.
+- Engagement is used to measure the frequency, depth, and intensity of user interactions with a product.

-- Happiness – to measure attitude or satisfaction.
+- Happiness is used to measure attitude or satisfaction.

-- Adoption – to measure how easily and quickly users adapt to new product features.
+- Adoption is used to measure how easily and quickly users adapt to new product features.

-- Retention – to track how many existing users retain in a certain period.
+- Retention is used to track how many users are retained in a certain period.

-- Task success – to evaluate the effectiveness of the tasks users complete within the app.
+- Task success is used to evaluate the effectiveness of the tasks users complete within the app.